Easy Chimichurri Steak is drizzled with a bold herb-packed sauce

 This recipe is super simple and you just need a few ingredients to get started:

-- Chimichurri Sauce – (this is the link to our easy 5-minute recipe)
+- Chimichurri Sauce – This is the link to our easy 5-minute recipe or grab a container of freshly made at the market

-Skirt steak is our choice for this recipe but you can use flank steak with equal success.
-Both cook very quickly over high heat and are perfect when topped with our Chimichurri steak marinade.
+Skirt steak is our top choice for this recipe but you can use flank steak, or flap meat, with equal success.
+This cut of meat cooks very quickly over high heat and is perfect when topped with our Chimichurri steak marinade.

 - Bring the skirt steak to room temperature before grilling.
-Trim into smaller pieces if necessary to fit in the pan.
+Trim into smaller pieces if necessary to fit in the pan because you want a single layer in the pan.
 Pat dry.

 How to cut steak against the grain: